paulzfm/ll1pg/README.md

 satisfies the context-free grammar (CFG) written as a specification file.
 The parse engine is based on LL(1) parsing technique, from top to bottom.

-LL1-Parser-Gen will become a part of the decaf project for the undergraduate course Principles of Compilation, Tsinghua University.
+LL1-Parser-Gen will become a part of the decaf project for the undergraduate course _Principles of Compilation_, Tsinghua University.

 ### Build